libsdl-org/libtiff/doc/addingtags.rst

-The tags need to be defined for each TIFF file opened - and when reading they should be defined before the tags of the file are read, yet a valid :c:type:`TIFF *` is needed to merge the tags against.
+The tags need to be defined for each TIFF file opened - and when reading they should be defined before the tags of the file are read, yet a valid :c:expr:`TIFF *` is needed to merge the tags against.
 In order to get them registered at the appropriate part of the setup process, it is necessary to register our merge function as an extender callback with libtiff.
 This is done with :c:func:`TIFFSetTagExtender`.
 We also keep track of the